opengeospatial/HY_Features/section_7.md

 ![Figure 25: River Positioning System (UML class diagram)](figs/fig25.png) Figure 25: River Positioning System (UML class diagram) **[\*\*\*!!!
-Dave, fig25 uploaded, visible after merging PR \*\*\*]**
+Dave, fig25 updated\*\*\*]**

 The HY_IndirectPosition class provides a pattern to assign a position to a particular location relative to an identified reference location using a river referencing system based on catchment topology and (linear) catchment representation.
 Understanding the newly placed location topologically as inflow node to a receiving (lower) catchment, and a (downstream) reference location as the identified outflow node of this catchment, the length of the flowpath representing this catchment between inflow and outflow determines the position; or vice versa the length of the flowpath representing a (upper) catchment which receives flow from an identified inflow node and contributes to the new place.
-This allows at the representation level to place a feature of interest interpolative on a flowpath between identified reference locations each understood as inflow or outflow nodes of a catchment, even if this is not explicitely delineated.
+This allows at the representation level to place a feature of interest interpolative on a flowpath between identified reference locations each understood as inflow or outflow nodes of a catchment, even if this is not explicitly delineated.

 This type may use ISO 19148(2012):LinearReferencing understanding the (linearly represented) catchment between the new location and the reference location as the 'event' in terms of ISO19148 that associates the inflow/outflow node to be placed with the outflow/inflow node marked by the reference location; in terms of catchment representation, the flowpath starting at the location to be placed and drawn towards the known reference location may be understood as an event in terms of ISO19148.
 HY_IndirectPosition associates four properties: *absolute*, *relative*, *referenceLocation*, *riverReferenceSystem*.

 **[\*\*\* does ISO19148 needs to be listed as a normative document 'that constitutes provisions' in the hyf standard? - I think NO, since we not use ISO19148, we simply note (in line 440) that 19148 is supported by hyf. \*\*\*]**

-The **absolute** and **relative** attributes provide an absolute or relative value for the distance to the identified reference point, including an indication of accuracy and precision of the absolue value.
+The **absolute** and **relative** attributes provide an absolute or relative value for the distance to the identified reference point, including an indication of accuracy and precision of the absolute value.
 If required, an implementation should use the HY_DistanceToRefPoint type to provide the absolute value, and HY_RelativePosition type for the relative or interpolative value.
 Both types are defined here using basic types defined in ISO19103: Conceptual Schema.
-To express the realtive position verbally, a term from the  HY_RelativePositionDescription codelist of general terms commonly used in hydrology to describe a spatial relationship between two locations may be used.
+To express the relative position verbally, a term from the  HY_RelativePositionDescription codelist of general terms commonly used in hydrology to describe a spatial relationship between two locations may be used.

 The *referenceLocation* association describes the reference location located in the network of catchments (referent in terms of ISO 19148).
 This supports to place an arbitrary feature of interest relative to inflow and outflow nodes using catchment topology.
 If required, this association shall be used to identify the permanent location relative to which a position is assigned to the outfall, or a feature of interest understood as such.